NoxiousKarn/Showerthoughts/README.md

 It is a fun way to add some personality to your pwnagotchi and keep you entertained.

 NOTE: All other phrases used by pwnagotchi will still display as normal, but waiting...(x Sec), etc... is replaced with a call to read a modified copy of the official r/showerthoughts rss feed.
-It is modified by a python program that only saves valid headlines to an rss file called shortshowerthoughts.rss This means once you have some headlines you won't need the internet for them to display and your list of phrases will grow every time a valid (Less then 68 characters long) headline is posted, once connected again to the internet.
+It is modified by a Python program that only saves valid headlines to an RSS file called shortshowerthoughts.rss in append mode.
+(Append = add to the file don't overwrite)
+This means once you have some headlines you won't need the internet for them to display and your list of phrases will grow every time a valid (Less then 68 characters long) headline is posted to r/showerthoughts RSS feed.

 To do the modification, follow the instructions in the configuration section.

-You will need internet to the Pwnagotchi for these steps to work.
+You will need internet to the Pwnagotchi for these steps to work and every time it needs to download the RSS feed for new phrases.

-And every time it needs to download the RSS feed.
-(It will wait until the internet is restored to perform the download.)
+It will wait until the internet is restored to perform the download from Reddit.

-First, get a shared internet connection via BT or through your host machine.

-(If you are running a Pi3 or 4 and have an ETH port just connect that port to your router and follow along.)
+SSH into your Pi and follow the configuration below.

+## Configuration
 Copy the commands here and paste them in order in a terminal window. (just right click in the terminal window to paste from the clipboard)

-SSH into your Pi and follow the configuration below

-## Configuration

 Go superuser
 ```bash